seanboyce/Calculus-the-game/README.md

 # Notes on Assembly
 Assembling the PCBs will require that you are comfortable with surface-mount soldering.
 It's not nearly as hard as it looks.
 You'll need solder paste and a hot air rework station though.
 If you don't have these, check if there's a hackerspace near you.
 They probably will!
 Right now it makes use of 0402 components.
 I'll redesign for 0603 or similar at some point -- this will be easier for beginners to solder.

+# Having Trouble?
+Something confusing?
+Raise an issue here on Github.
+I check in from time to time and will likely respond.

 # Image of Completed Board (full version)
 ![Photo of the completed full version of the game](https://raw.githubusercontent.com/seanboyce//Calculus-the-game/refs/heads/main/calculus_full/fullboard_power.JPG)